magnesiumlabs/lasco/src/components/filter/brightness/README.md

 # Brightness

-Class generator for setting `brightness` property for an element.
+Class generator for setting `brightness` filter property for an element.

 ## Classes